jonwesneski/end2/README.md

     - `['path.to.package.module::test_name[1]']`  runs the 2nd test in the parameterized list
     - `['path.to.module::test_name[2:6]']`  runs tests 2 through 6 in the parameterized list
     - `['path.to.module::test_name[2:6:2]']`  runs the 2nd, 4th, 6th test in the parameterized list

+#### Other
+There is also support for regex, glob, and tags pattern matching

 ## Suite Log Manager
 ## There are a few logger factories already created for you